 - Crayola Experience Orlando has more than 70,000 square feet of colorful hands-on activities for your kids to explore.
 You can save a few dollars on admission if you purchase your tickets in advance online.

 - RDV Sportsplex Ice Den in Maitland is a family-friendly ice rink that is open for public skating seven days a week.
 Check out more places to ice skate in Orlando.

 - Miniature golf.
 Hawaiian Rumble Adventure Golf challenges golfers with a Hawaiian-themed course featuring a waterfall, volcano and musical fountain.
 Pirate’s Cove Adventure Golf has two swash-buckling 18-hole miniature golf courses with price varying by location.

-- SeaLife Aquarium Orlando features a 360-degree ocean tunnel, more than 5,000 creatures, a hands-on touch pool experience and more.
+- SeaLife Aquarium Orlando features a 360-degree ocean tunnel, more than 5,000 creatures, a hands-on touch pool experience, and more.
 Purchase tickets online and in advance for the best deal.

 - Ripley’s Believe It or Not!
 Orlando Odditorium invites visitors to explore the weirder side of things, from art to interactive exhibits in 16 galleries of the odd and unusual from around the world.